 The complexity of algorithmic calculations means that it can be very challenging to ascertain exactly how a specific result was reached.
 This is particularly important when such results inform decisions that impact the health of people, places and planet.

-As we scale production of information through algorithms calibrated by human experts, we at AppliedXL are committed to using these technologies responsibly and maintaining high algorithmic standards to ensure higher quality information.
+As we scale production of information through editorial algorithms calibrated by journalists and human experts, we at AppliedXL are committed to using these technologies responsibly and maintaining high algorithmic standards to ensure higher quality information.